DevonD123/100days-of-code-w1/README.md

 instead of using the the normal mongodb with node i decided to do a tutorial on a sql version of a todolist api i created with postgreSQL, nodejs, express and pg(npm package)

 read up on client.end() + pools assuming it will save interactions
+---> doing pools and more client.end on a later date to make the tutorial simplified

 getting server up
 installing postresql get app and move to applications folder -> attempt to open then go to security settings -> general and allow it to open